endropie/mcp-setup/README.md

 ## CLI Usage

-The framework provides a powerful CLI for managing your MCP server projects:
+The setup provides a powerful CLI for managing your MCP server projects:

 ### Project Creation